bitExpert/disco/docs/index.md

 ## Usage

-First, you need to define a configuration class.
+To use Disco as your DI container, first, you need to define a configuration class.
-The class needs to be marked with `@Configuration` annotation:
+The class needs to be marked with the `@Configuration` annotation, as in the example below:

 ```php
 <?php